 Home Inspectors are licensed and regulated through the Division of Licensing Services.

-• Perform 100 paid or unpaid home inspections in the presence of a licensed home inspector
+• Perform at least 100 home inspections (paid or unpaid) under the direct supervision of a licensed home inspector, professional engineer, or architect

 For more details, check out our guide on how to become a home inspector in New York.